 The penalties for sexual battery vary depending on the circumstances of the offense, but even the least serious offenses are punishable by up to 10 years in prison, with or without hard labor.
 The most serious sexual batteries are punishable by up to 99 years’ imprisonment at hard labor and lifetime electronic monitoring.

-Three Types of Rape Charges
+Three Types of Rape Charges in Lafayette?